 Required Privately Funded TI Forms

 We look forward to building partnerships, fostering multiagency collaborations and strengthening relationships between ADOT, developers and the community.
-This process is an example of agency-level implementation of Governor Janet Napolitano's Growth and Infrastructure Initiative, which requires developers and other relevant entities to evaluate impacts of development on the state system early in the planning process.
+This process is an example of agency-level implementation of the Growth and Infrastructure Initiative started by Governor Janet Napolitano, which requires developers and other relevant entities to evaluate impacts of development on the state system early in the planning process.

 ADOT Sections and Programs Included in the Interchange Development Process